Azure/terraform-azurerm-avm-res-desktopvirtualization-workspace/examples/feed_private_endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Feed Private Endpoint example

-This deploys the module in its simplest form.
+This deploys the module with the Feed download.
+One per workspace

 ```hcl
 terraform {